nrako/librarian-ec2/README.markdown

 * [Librarian](https://github.com/applicationsonline/librarian) (`gem install librarian`)

 ## Introduction to Vagrant and Librarian
-If you need an developer-centric introduction to vagrant and librarian please refer to my posts on my tumblr [tumblr.nrako.com/tagged/vagrant](http://tumblr.nrako.com/tagged/vagrant).
+If you need an developer-centric introduction to Vagrant and Librarian please refer to my posts on tumblr [tumblr.nrako.com/tagged/vagrant](http://tumblr.nrako.com/tagged/vagrant).

 ## Provisoning EC2